ramzesmosiej/To-Do-List/docs/Aspect Oriented Programming.md

 This represents a point in your application where you can plug-in the AOP aspect.
 You can also say, it is the actual place in the application where an action will be taken using Spring AOP framework.
 ✔ PointCut:
-It is a logic by which an aspect is
+It is a logic by which an aspect knows to intercept and decorate the JoinPoint.
+A Pointcut is a predicate that helps match an Advice to be applied by an Aspect at a particular JoinPoint.
+✔ Advice:
+This is an action taken by an aspect at a particular JoinPoint Different types of advice include “around,” “before,” and “after.”